jungsohn/geoBTS/docs/source/index.rst

 Web App library for geotechnical engineers
 ==================================================

-The "B"est practices in "T"exas by Dr, "S"ohn.
+The "B"est practices in "T"exas by Dr."S"ohn.

 It contains some links of Web Apps, and the permission will be managed with passwords.